AnvithaB04/ImageData-DS4002/README.md

 2. **Collect & Prepare Data**
    - Go to the Oxford-IIIT Pet Dataset website: https://www.robots.ox.ac.uk/~vgg/data/pets/
      Download the “Images” archive (`images.tar.gz`) and extract its contents into the `DATA/InputData/` folder.
-   - In your local IDE or terminal, run the organization script to sort raw images into breed subfolders and extract its contents in the `DATA/AnalysisData/` folder:
+   - In your local IDE or terminal, run the organization script to sort raw images into breed subfolders and extract its contents into the `DATA/AnalysisData/` folder:
      ```bash
      python ./SCRIPTS/DataCollectionScripts/data_organization.py
      ```